bradfordbradford/genome/wp-content/plugins/wp-shortcode-helper/readme.txt

 2. Popup for attributes

 == Changelog ==

+= Version 1.3.1 =
+*	Added button to custom post types
+*	New icon

+= Version 1.3 =
+*	Fixed js-errors
+*	Fixed problem with inserting the content
+*   Added Media-Support

 = Version 1.2 =
 *	Change directory of the json-file (choose between template- or plugin-folder)